Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 #### Who helped you this week?

-Dovile helped us find the mammograms data, which had been named "cbis-ddsm" on the HPC, not "mammograms" as it was in her code.
+* Dovile helped us find the mammograms data, which had been named "cbis-ddsm" on the HPC, not "mammograms" as it was in her code.
+* Lottie explained how to make a shared environment, and how to make a batch file to create an environment and install packages

 #### What did you achieve?